-Inadequate number of full-time instructors Inadequate number of qualified adjunct instructors Sabbaticals in the mathematics department Current adjunct instructors taking full-time jobs elsewhere or retiring
+Inadequate number of full-time instructors Inadequate number of qualified adjunct instructors Sabbaticals in the Mathematics Department Current adjunct instructors taking full-time jobs elsewhere or retiring

 It is important that we have enough full-time faculty so that we have the stability to continue to offer as many math classes as we are allowed.
-The incredible growth in STEM disciplines has required us to add sections of higher level courses, such as Math 4 & Math 1C.
+The incredible growth in STEM disciplines has required us to add sections of higher-level courses, such as Math 2 & Math 1C.
 These courses are not suitable for adjunct instructors because they require a lot of time and collaboration with colleagues.
-We expect the need for these courses to continue increasing as the economy improves and the high tech sector grows, both locally and nationally.
+We expect the need for these courses to continue increasing as the economy improves and the high-tech sector grows, both locally and nationally.
 We expect that the time needed to support our students will increase as well.
 Students enrolling now are still recovering from the pandemic and benefit more from smaller class sizes and adequate support from all student services as well as from their instructor.
+In addition to all of this, as the Chancellor's Office requires further curricular changes, we need full time faculty to support students through the changes as well as implement the changes in a way to minimize damage to students, both to their success in their educational plans and to their confidence in Math.
+Despite our disagreement with some of the required changes, we remain dedicated our students' success and to providing them with a high quality, equitable mathematics education.